ramsayleung/ramsayleung.github.io/content/en/post/2025/a_story_about_bypassing_air_canada's_in-flight_network_restrictions.md

 This technical exploration is intended solely for educational and research purposes.
 We affirm our strict adherence to all relevant regulations and service terms throughout this project.

 Discuss this post on [HackerNews](https://news.ycombinator.com/item?id=45536325), or [Reddit](https://old.reddit.com/r/netsec/comments/1o3l1fy/a_story_about_bypassing_air_canadas_inflight/)

+## <span class="section-num">7</span> Follow up: Can we bypass the speed limit? {#follow-up-can-we-bypass-the-speed-limit}

+> There's a speed limit.
+No matter what you try, you can't break through it.
+>
+> The bandwidth for free texting is the ultimate bottleneck.
+Even if you bypass the restrictions, without solving the bandwidth issue, you can't use it like paid Wi-Fi 😭

+This is a comment from a reader.
+Is this true?

+Not exactly.

+There are actually ways to bypass it.
+During communication on the network, there is no business marker indicating "paid user" attached.
+So, if I were designing this paid system, after a user pays, I would add the unique identifier of the paid user's device, typically the MAC address, to the gateway's whitelist.
+Then, all traffic from that MAC address could use the higher-bandwidth line.

+Furthermore, because of this whitelist, even if free users bypass the free texting restrictions, they still cannot enjoy the higher bandwidth – killing two birds with one stone.

+Once we guess this principle, I can "pretend to be a paid user."

+Since the MAC address is essentially assigned by the computer itself and then communicated to the gateway using the ARP protocol.

+The ARP (Address Resolution Protocol) is used to resolve an IP address into its corresponding MAC address.
+The basic idea of the ARP protocol is to broadcast an ARP request within the network:

+> Gateway: Whose IP address is 192.168.1.100?
+Please tell me your MAC address.
+> Device with that IP: I am 192.168.1.100, my MAC address is XX:XX:XX:XX:XX:XX.

+The ARP protocol itself has no security verification mechanism – it unconditionally trusts the received ARP replies.
+I could also tell the gateway that my IP address corresponds to the MAC address of a user who has already paid.
+This way, all traffic coming from me would enjoy the benefits of the paid line.
+This is the so-called ARP Spoofing.

+The final question is, how do we know which MAC address belongs to a paid user?

+It's quite easy, just brute-force: try every known MAC address in the network.
+If there is a paid user's MAC address, requests from that MAC address should definitely be able to access sites like YouTube/Netflix.
+This can easily be automated and detected with a script.

+My previous solution of disguising the DNS server would not affect the aircraft's network in any way, nor would it intrude into any aircraft systems.
+It's essentially the same as running a VPN on your computer that uses port 53.

+However, this ARP Spoofing method is very "criminal" – as it constitutes unauthorized access to the plane's network system.
+I'll just share the idea here; I don't want FBI or RCMP waiting for me at the gate when the airplane lands

 [^fn:1]: <https://github.com/XTLS/Xray-core>